dotnet/arcade/Documentation/AzureDevOps/SendingJobsToHelix.md

 ## Helix Access Token

-If you plan to send a payload (such as a work item) to Helix, you may need to be authorized.

 ### External builds (Public CI)

 For external builds, you don't need to specify an access token (indeed, doing so is prohibited).
 Simply specify the *IsExternal* flag for your build and specify a *Creator* in order to send the jobs to Helix anonymously.
 The "creator" should be an identifiable username which is clearly related to your build.
 For example, Arcade might specify a creator of `arcade`.
 This will make collating your results on Mission Control much easier.